unibo-dtm-se-2425-Cheese-Chase/report/sections/09-userguide/index.md

 - The maze, where Jerry and the cats move.
 - The score and level at the top of the screen.
 - The remaining lives as small mouse icons at the bottom.
-- Additional on-screen messages (e.g., “Ready”, “Pause”, “Game Over”, “Victory”) to guide the player.
+- Additional on-screen messages (e.g., “Ready”, “Pause”, “Game Over”) to guide the player.

 ![Display and user interface](/pictures/Display_and_userinterface_.jpg)